Auschwitz bombing debate: The Polish underground reports

-The Jewish escapees reports
+The Jewish escapees' reports

 On April 7, 1944, two young Jewish inmates, Rudolf Vrba and Alfréd Wetzler, had escaped from the Auschwitz camp with detailed information about the camp's geography, the gas chambers, and the numbers being killed.
 The information, later called the Vrba-Wetzler report, is believed to have reached the Jewish community in Budapest by April 27.
 Roswell McClelland, the U.S. War Refugee Board representative in Switzerland, is known to have received a copy by mid-June, and sent it to the board's executive director on June 16, according to Raul Hilberg.
 Information based on the report was broadcast on June 15 by the BBC and on June 20 by The New York Times.
 The full report was first published on November 25, 1944, by the U.S. War Refugee Board, the same day that the last 13 prisoners, all women, were killed in Auschwitz (the women were unmittelbar getötet—killed immediately—leaving open whether they were gassed or otherwise killed).

 Allied reconnaissance and bombing missions

 Auschwitz was first overflown by an Allied reconnaissance aircraft on April 4, 1944, in a mission to photograph the synthetic oil plant at Monowitz forced labor camp (Auschwitz III).

 On June 26, seventy-one B-17 heavy bombers on another bombing run had flown above or close to three railway lines to Auschwitz.

 On July 7, shortly after the U.S. War Department refused requests from Jewish leaders to bomb the railway lines leading to the camps, 452 bombers of the Fifteenth Air Force flew along and across the five deportation railway lines on their way to bomb Blechhammer oil refineries nearby.

 Buna-Werke, the I.G.
-Farben industrial complex located adjacent to the Monowitz forced labor camp (Auschwitz III) located 5 km from the Auschwitz I camp, was bombed four times, starting at August 20, 1944, until December 26, 1944.
+Farben industrial complex adjacent to the Monowitz forced labor camp (Auschwitz III) located 5 km from the Auschwitz I camp, was bombed four times between August 20, 1944, and December 26, 1944.
 On December 26, the U.S. 455th Bomb Group bombed Monowitz and targets near Birkenau (Auschwitz II); an SS military hospital was hit and five SS personnel were killed.

 The Auschwitz complex was photographed accidentally several times during missions aimed at nearby military targets.
 However, the photo-analysts knew nothing of Auschwitz, and the political and military hierarchy did not know that photos of Auschwitz existed.
 For this reason, the photos played no part in the decision whether or not to bomb Auschwitz.
 Photo-interpretation expert Dino Brugioni believes that analysts could have easily identified the important buildings in the complex if they had been asked to look.